butaixianran/VIdeo_Upscaler_by_GFPGAN/README.md

 The real issue is your GFPGAN failed.
 So ffmpeg can not get the result video it need.
 The real error msg, is the line before `walking`.

 A basic rule for this project is: if your GFPGAN works, this project works.
 If your GFPGAN fails, this project fails too.
-So you better checking following issues of GFPGAN.
+So you better check following issues of GFPGAN.

 ### Unrecognized arguments and file path
 Your file and folder path should only use English character without any space in it.